Chart Color Schemes

 Doveton faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 19.1%, significantly lower than Greater Melbourne's average of 37.0%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 13.5%, followed by postgraduate qualifications (4.3%) and graduate diplomas (1.3%).
-Trade and technical skills are prominent, with 31.0% of residents aged 15+ holding vocational credentials - advanced diplomas (10.4%) and certificates (20.6%).
+The area's university qualification rate is 19.1%, significantly lower than Greater Melbourne's average of 37.0%.
+Bachelor degrees are the most prevalent at 13.5%, followed by postgraduate qualifications (4.3%) and graduate diplomas (1.3%).
+Vocational credentials are common, with 31.0% of residents aged 15+ holding them, including advanced diplomas (10.4%) and certificates (20.6%).
+Educational participation is high, with 32.2% currently enrolled in formal education: 9.9% in primary, 8.8% in secondary, and 4.5% in tertiary education.

 Frequently Asked Questions - Education